codetech/icpc/README.md

 (Possibly adding additional compilation targets, as in `javac Main.java MyClass.java`.)

-Then run `make -k` in the directory containing the Makefile.
+Then run `make` in the directory containing the Makefile.

 (Note that Makefiles must be indented with tabs, not spaces.)